Alcohol Hotlines: Phone Numbers Saving Lives 24/7

 - Is the individual ready to receive professional help and start treatment for their addiction?

-Is Your Conversation Confidential?
+Is The Conversation Confidential?

 Often, callers are concerned about their privacy, and the confidentiality of the information they share.
 They also worry about fees they may have to pay for making the call.
 The majority of anonymous alcohol hotlines provide fully confidential services, and they provide them 24/7, free of charge.
 The professional staff members who receive the calls are friendly and non-judgmental.
 They are ready to provide help to anyone who is ready to receive it.
 This is especially true in the case of an alcohol poisoning hotline, which often deals with people in distress.